LTUC/amman-dotnet-401d2/Curriculum/Class29/Facilitator/README.md

 These get the point across, and is less complex to understand.

-If you really want to show them how to create a new custom claims based policy, the documenation on the microsoft docs for minimum age is easy to follow and a good demo.
+If you really want to show them how to create a new custom claims based policy, the documentation on the microsoft docs for minimum age is easy to follow and a good demo.

 ## What bugs, issues, or surprises have come up in the past for this class?